Social Media and Demographic Research:

 Demography has been a data-driven discipline since its birth.
 Data collection and the development of formal methods have sustained most of the major advances in our understanding of population processes.
 The global spread of Social Media has generated new opportunities for demographic research, as individuals leave an increasing quantity of traces online that can be aggregated and mined for population research.
 At the same time, the use of Social Media and Internet are affecting people's daily activities as well as life planning, with implications for demographic behavior.

-There will be no formal proceedings for the abstracts and papers submitted.
-However, if we receive enough high quality submissions, and if there is enough interest from participants to the workshop, we will propose a special issue of the open access journal Demographic Research - one of the top journals in the field.
-The issue would include a selection of papers presented at the workshop, after going through the peer-review process.
-We have already contacted the Editor of Demographic Research, who agreed in principle to the possibility of hosting a special issue in the journal.
+There will be no formal Proceedings for the abstracts and papers submitted.
+However, authors of high quality submissions will be invited to submit their papers to a special issue on Social Media and Demographic Research of the open access journal Demographic Research, one of the top journals in the field.
+The issue would include a selection of peer-reviewed papers presented at workshops organized in collaboration with the IUSSP Panel on Big Data and Population Processes.